 The Library at Carleton University invites applications from qualified

-responsible for co-ordination and management of all
+responsible for the coordination, continuing development and maintenance of

 Applicants must have an undergraduate degree plus a Master's degree in Library

 and Information Science from an accredited library school; in addition, formal

 coursework and/or in-depth experience in information technology, web design,